syncfusion-content/javascript-docs/js/Grid/Getting-Started.md

 ## Data binding

-[`Data binding`](https://help.syncfusion.com/js/grid/data-binding) in the grid is achieved by assigning a array of JavaScript Objects to the [`dataSource`](https://help.syncfusion.com/api/js/ejgrid#members:columns-datasource) property.
+[`Data binding`](https://help.syncfusion.com/js/grid/data-binding) in the grid is achieved by assigning a array of JavaScript objects to the [`dataSource`](https://help.syncfusion.com/api/js/ejgrid#members:columns-datasource) property.

 {% highlight html %}